Published Papers

 This paper examines the role of multilingualism in the construction of identity in postcolonial Morocco, with a focus on the lasting influence of French colonial hegemony on linguistic hierarchies.
 Situated within Morocco's complex sociolinguistic landscape, the study explores how language continues to function as a mechanism of power through education, professional access, and social prestige, even decades after independence.
 The analysis is framed by Robert Phillipson's theory of linguistic imperialism and Pierre Bourdieu's concepts of cultural and linguistic capital.

 The study combines a historical and theoretical review with a qualitative single-case design based on an interview and follow-up questionnaire with a multilingual Moroccan language educator who grew up during the post-protectorate period.
-This case study provides insight into how colonial language policies have shaped everyday linguistic practices and identity formation.
 The findings show that French, despite lacking official status, remains a prestige language associated with higher education, employment, and socioeconomic mobility, thereby reproducing colonial-era inequalities along class and educational lines.

 Completed for Linguistics 102: Sociolinguistics (Glendale Community College)